lanl-aea/waves/eabm/README.rst

       path/to/local/git/clone/scons-simulation
       $ scons <target_1_name> <target-2_name>

-6. Run all tests
+6. Run all tests even if some targets fail

    .. code-block::

-      scons --keep-going
+      scons . --keep-going

 A full list of test names can be generated with the following command.